 Next, our supervisors complete ESA’s Event Safety Access Training to supplement the program and cover any material that those working in an event environment need to know.
 ESAT course units cover Event Injury Hazards and Controls, Personal Protective Equipment, and other important health and safety concepts.

 Finally, we’ve created several original modules to further enhance safety awareness.
-We’ve used our extensive experience in the events industry to provide the information we see as being most beneficial in helping our crews minimize safety risks to themselves and others.
+We’ve used our extensive experience in the production and events industry to provide the information we see as being most beneficial in helping our crews minimize safety risks to themselves and others.
 For example, one of our modules covers Ergonomics, Material Handling, & Safe Loading.
 No matter your role in the industry, one or more of these topics matters to you and your health.

 As we continue developing and strengthening our program, we look forward to attending this year’s annual Event Safety Summit, hosted by the ESA.
 Our affiliation with ESA has contributed greatly to our SEE program, and we know this year’s event will be incredibly valuable for all attendees, and us, as it is every year.
 The 2019 Summit features nearly 30 presentations and workshops, along with networking opportunities that explore how each individual’s safety responsibilities influence an event’s overall environment.
 We’re excited to have our team attend a wide variety of presentations and incorporate what we learn into further development of our SEE program.